Size guide: Is your toddler ready for a front mounted child seat?

 When will my child outgrow the shotgun seat?

-The Shotgun seat and Shotgun Pro have maximum weight limits of 22kg and 27kg respectively, which for most kids will see them safely riding shotgun until 5 or 6 years – or until they are more interested in riding their own bike instead, which is a great result.
+The Shotgun seat has a maximum weight limit of 22kg/48lb, whilst the Shotgun 2.0 and Pro seats have maximum weight limits of 27kg/60lb.
+Which for most kids, will see them safely riding shotgun until 5 or 6 years – or until they are more interested in riding their own bike instead, which is a great result.

-Can I adjust the height of the foot-pegs, or extend the legs of the shotgun seat?
+Can I adjust the height of the foot-pegs, or extend the legs of the shotgun seats?

-Is my child too tall to use the shotgun seat?
+Is my child too tall to use a shotgun seat?

-The shotgun seat does not have a maximum height limit, but if your child is 4 or 5 years old, and is very tall for their age, and you the parent are rather short – you may struggle to see over your child's helmet whilst riding.
+Our shotgun seats do not have a maximum height limit, but if your child is 4 or 5 years old, and is very tall for their age, and you the parent are fairly short – you may struggle to see over your child's helmet whilst riding.

 We are yet to have a shotgun seat returned for this reason, but each child, adult and bike are unique.
 If you're concerned, we suggest taking the shotgun seat for a test ride at your local stockist.

-Take the shotgun seat for a test ride:
+Take a shotgun seat for a test ride:

-Find the shotgun seat at your local stockist.
+Find a shotgun seat at your local stockist.